-Organizational Units (OUs) and MSPs
+Organizational Units and MSPs

-An organization can also be divided into multiple organizational units, each of which has a certain set of responsibilities, also referred to as affiliations.
-Think of an OU as a department inside an organization.
-For example, the ORG1 organization might have both ORG1.MANUFACTURING and ORG1.DISTRIBUTION OUs to reflect these separate lines of business.
+An organization is often divided up into multiple organizational units (OUs), each of which has a certain set of responsibilities.
+For example, the ORG1 organization might have both ORG1-MANUFACTURING and ORG1-DISTRIBUTION OUs to reflect these separate lines of business.
 When a CA issues X.509 certificates, the OU field in the certificate specifies the line of business to which the identity belongs.
-A benefit of using OUs like this is that these values can then be used in policy definitions in order to restrict access or in smart contracts for attribute-based access control.
-Otherwise, separate MSPs would need to be created for each organization.